eugene-infosec/ai-security-gateway/docs/architecture.md

 1. **Auth-Before-Retrieval:** permissions are applied to the retrieval scope (not filtered post-fetch).
 2. **Strict Tenant Isolation:** tenant is derived server-side; storage reads/writes are tenant-scoped.
-3. **No Admin Leakage:** non-admin roles must never retrieve admin-classified titles/snippets.
+3. **No Admin Leakage:** non-admin roles must never retrieve admin-classified titles/snippets/bodies.
-4. **Safe Logging:** logs must never contain raw request bodies/queries/auth headers.
+4. **Safe Logging:** logs must never contain raw request bodies/queries/auth headers/tokens.
 5. **Evidence-over-Claims:** denials are traceable via `request_id` and backed by numbered evidence artifacts.
 6. **No Secret Egress via Snippets:** snippet output is redacted to prevent leaking secrets even if they exist in stored docs.

+---

+## Retrieval model (intentional)

+Retrieval is **lexical** (simple keyword scoring) by design in v0.5.0:

+* The thesis of this project is the **security boundary** (auth-before-retrieval + tenant scoping + auditable denials), not embeddings.
+* Lexical retrieval keeps demos and gates deterministic while still exercising the same authorization, scoping, and snippet pathways a vector system would.

 ---